yoanesber/Spring-Boot-Hibernate-One-To-Many-PostgreSQL/README.md

 Implement JPA/Hibernate One-To-Many mapping with Hibernate in a Spring Boot CRUD example using `@OneToMany` annotation

 ## 🚀 Overview
-This project is a REST API built using **Spring Boot v3.4.2** to handle CRUD operations for Employee and Department entities.
-The project integrates **Spring Data JPA** with **Hibernate** as the default JPA provider and uses **PostgreSQL** as the database.
-It also includes a custom HTTP response and a custom error controller to override the default `/error` response.
+This project is a REST API built using `Spring Boot v3.4.2` to handle CRUD operations for `Employee` and `Department` entities.
+The project integrates `Spring Data JPA` with `Hibernate` as the default JPA provider and uses `PostgreSQL` as the database.
+It also includes a custom HTTP response and a **custom error controller** to override the default `/error` response.
-This project implements `One-To-Many` relationships between Employee as the parent entity and the child entities DepartmentEmployee, SalaryEmployee, and TitleEmployee.
-The relationship is managed using Spring Data JPA with Hibernate, and the project utilizes `EmbeddedId` for **composite primary keys** in the relationship tables.
+This project implements `One-To-Many` relationships between `Employee` as the parent entity and the child entities` DepartmentEmployee, SalaryEmployee, and TitleEmployee`.
+The relationship is managed using Spring Data JPA with Hibernate, and the project utilizes `EmbeddedId` for 1composite primary keys` in the relationship tables.

 ---